 Activate the magic by loading the module like any other module.
 Write into a cell import cache_magic and excecute it.

 When you want to apply the magic to a line, just prepend the line with %cache

 %cache myVar = someSlowCalculation(some, "parameters")

-Calculates someSlowCalculation(some, "parameters") once.
-And in subsequent calls restores myVar from storage.
+This will calculate someSlowCalculation(some, "parameters") once.
+And in subsequent calls it restores myVar from storage.

 %cache <variable> = <expression>

 Variable: This Variable’s value will be fetched from cache.

 Expression: This will only be excecuted once and the result will be stored to disk.